bejaranof/AndroidPublisherSDK/SDKPublisherDemoWithAdmobMediation/README.md

 ```
 - Add com.google.ads.Adview to your UI. [https://developers.google.com/mobile-ads-sdk/docs/admob/fundamentals#android] (https://developers.google.com/mobile-ads-sdk/docs/admob/fundamentals#android)

-- Implement the custom event created on the Admob mediation website by defining a class with the same class name set in the configuration in your project.
+- Implement the custom event created on the Admob Mediation website by defining a class with the same class name set in the configuration in your project.
 This could be as the following.
 Or you can just add [mobpartnerCustomEventBannerAdapter.jar] (https://github.com/MobPartner/AndroidPublisherSDK/blob/master/SDKPublisherDemoWithAdmobMediation/mobpartnerCustomEventBannerAdapter.jar) directly to your project.